-For the purpose of these rules, OAR 436-009, and OAR 436-015, unless the context otherwise requires:
+(1) For the purpose of Unless a term is specifically defined elsewhere in these rules, OAR 436-009, and OAR 436-015, unless or the context otherwise requires; the definitions of ORS chapter 656 are hereby incorporated by reference and made part of these rules.

-- (1) "Administrative Review" means any decision making process of the director requested by a party aggrieved with an action taken under these rules except the hearing process described in OAR 436-001. - (2) "Attending Physician," unless otherwise provided by a Managed Care Organization contract, has the same meaning as described in ORS 656.005(12)(b).
-See "Matrix for Health Care Provider types" Appendix A. - (3) "Authorized nurse practitioner" means a nurse practitioner licensed under ORS 678.375 to 678.390 who has certified to the director that the nurse practitioner has reviewed informational materials about the workers' compensation system provided by the director and has been assigned an authorized nurse practitioner number by the director.
+(1)(2) "Administrative Rreview" means any decision making process of the director requested by a party aggrieved with an action taken under these rules except the hearing process described in OAR 436-001.

+(2)(3) "Attending Physician," unless otherwise provided by a Managed Care Organization contract, physician" has the same meaning as described in ORS 656.005(12)(b).
+See Appendix A "Matrix for Health Care Provider types" Appendix A. Types."

+(3)(4) "Authorized nurse practitioner" means a nurse practitioner licensed under ORS 678.375 to 678.390 who has certified to the director that the nurse practitioner has reviewed informational materials about the workers' compensation system provided by the director and who has been assigned an authorized nurse practitioner number by the director.